DFE-Digital/apply-for-teacher-training/app/views/content/terms_candidate.md

 You can not apply for the same course on both services.

-### Stage 2: trying again if your application wasn’t successful
+### Stage 2: trying again if your application was not successful

 You can apply for another course at this stage if you do not get an offer or if you choose not to accept your offer(s).